 No Mechanically Powered Craft Sign CAD Block

-This safety sign CAD block features a red circular border with a diagonal line across a pictogram of a mechanically powered craft.
-According to ISO 7010 and ISO 3864-1 standards, red indicates a strict prohibition.
-The standardized layout ensures fast recognition in both public and professional settings.
+This safety sign CAD block features a red circular border with a diagonal slash over a pictogram of a mechanically powered boat.
+It follows ISO 7010 and ISO 3864-1 signage standards, using standardized visual elements for immediate recognition and compliance.
+Moreover, the symbol remains effective in a variety of outdoor conditions, from lakeshores to marine sanctuaries.

 No Mechanically Powered Craft Sign CAD Drawing Key Features

-- Follows ISO 3864-1 color and design specifications
+- Designed in compliance with ISO 3864-1 color and layout rules

-- Compatible with AutoCAD and other CAD programs
+- Fully compatible with AutoCAD and other major CAD software

 Applications